 From listening to our pupils, they clearly enjoy working in real-life contexts.
 With this in mind, we plan lessons and sequences of lessons that are based on current and real-life contexts, responding to world events on global issues including Eco awareness.
 Children’s interests are explored through memorable and meaningful cross-curricular themes and links.

 We believe our strong values culture gives our pupils the best chance of academic success.
 The Newberries Values curriculum is incorporated into all areas of school life, promoting effective learning and giving pupils an understanding of how to achieve positive personal, social, moral and economic well-being.
 There is a clear focus on developing ethical and emotional intelligence, respectful relationships and social cohesion.

-We believe learning outside the classroom is as essential to students’ development as learning within the classroom and so ensure our students experience a wealth of extracurricular opportunities including our twice-termly outdoor learning experiences.
+We believe learning outside the classroom is as essential to students’ development as learning within the classroom and so ensure our students experience a wealth of extracurricular opportunities including many outdoor learning experiences.
 Our ‘Explorer Days’ allow children to be taught in outdoor settings and to use initiative and teamwork skills to carry out tasks which are not possible in the classroom.